Distributed Block-diagonal Approximation Methods for Regularized Empirical Risk Minimization: Distributed Implementation for Dual ERM

-This choice leads to rapid convergence both in theory and in practice.
-However, the Hessian matrix is usually dense and does not satisfy the condition \eqref{eq:blockdiagonal}, incurring significant communication cost in our distributed scenario.
-Therefore, we consider its block-diagonal approximation $\tilde{H}_{\AL^t}$ instead.
+This choice leads to the proximal Newton methods that enjoys rapid convergence in both theory and practice.
+However, the Hessian matrix is usually dense and does not satisfy the condition \eqref{eq:blockdiagonal}, incurring significant communication cost in the distributed scenario we consider here.